JackEdwardLyons/jacklyons-me-beta/content/pages/blog/moving-from-wordpress-to-next.js-with-stackbit.md

 layout: post
 thumb_image: images/next-js-logo.jpg
 ---
-## After realising your site takes up to 10 seconds to load, you know somethings finally got to be done.
+## In 2021 it's never been easier to move away from WordPress.

 Moving from WordPress to Next.js with StackBit

 *   Lorem ipsum
 *   dolor sit amet

+After realising my site was taking up to 10 seconds to load, I knew something finally had to be done.